-- a.
-An injunction that: - i. requires Defendants to remedy the constitutional violations identified above, including the removal of Plaintiff from any watch list or database that unduly burdens his fundamental right to return to the United States - ii. requires Defendants to provide Plaintiff with meaningful notice of the grounds for his inclusion on a government watch list, and an opportunity to rebut the government's charges and to clear his name either prior or subsequent to inclusion; and
+a.
+An injunction that:

+i. requires Defendants to remedy the constitutional violations identified above, including the removal of Plaintiff from any watch list or database that unduly burdens his fundamental right to return to the United States ii. requires Defendants to provide Plaintiff with meaningful notice of the grounds for his inclusion on a government watch list, and an opportunity to rebut the government's charges and to clear his name either prior or subsequent to inclusion; and iii.requires Defendants to cease operating the TSDB in a manner that violates Congress' directives iv.requires Defendants to cease operating DHS TRIP in a manner that violates Congress' directives b.
+A declaration that the actions of Defendants are illegal and violation Mr. Mohamed's constitutional and civil rights;

-- b.
-A declaration that the actions of Defendants are illegal and in violation of Mohamed's constitutional and civil rights; - c.
-An award of compensatory and punitive damages to Mr. Mohamed-determined in a jury trial-in an amount that is fair, just, and reasonable; - d.
-Award attorneys' fees, costs, and expenses of all litigation; - e.
-Grant such other relief as the Court may deem just and appropriate
+c.
+An award of compensatory and punitive damages to Mr. Mohamed-determined in a jury trial-in an amount that is fair, just, and reasonable d.
+Awards attorneys' fees, costs, and expenses of all litigation.

+e.
+Grants such other relief as the Court may deem just and appropriate